 Living on One Dollar follows four young American friends as they live in Guatemala for two months on just $1 a day – the harsh reality for 1.3bn people around the world, including many Guatemaltecos – battling hunger and parasites, and realizing that there are no easy answers.

 While in Guatemala, the guys released short YouTube videos about their experience.
 The videos quickly received over 700,000 views, inspiring them to produce a feature-length film, Living on One Dollar, to mobilize others to help end extreme poverty.
 Living on One Dollar is one of the most thought-provoking and inspiring documentaries we have seen, and it didn’t come as a surprise to us when it won Best Documentary at the Sonoma International Film Festival.
+We even ended up visiting Mayan Families, the charity the guys support, while in Panajachel/Guatemala in 2017.

 Minimalism: A Documentary About the Important Things